syncfusion-content/javascript-docs/js/api/ejToolbar.md

-Specifies the to toolbar orientation.See orientation
+Specifies the Toolbar orientation.
+See orientation

 #### Default Value